Why Use a VARCHAR Field Instead of TEXT in MySQL

 The size of a

-object is determined by its type, but the actual transferable maximum size is limited by the available content and communication buffer size.
-This can be adjusted by changing themax_allowed_packet
+TEXTobject is determined by its type, but the actual transferable maximum size is limited by the available content and communication buffer size.
+This can be adjusted by changing themax_allowed_packetvariable:

 -- View max_allowed_packet SELECT @@max_allowed_packet; -- Set max_allowed_packet SET max_allowed_packet = 67108864;